lostjarred/MC-CT-ImmersiveEngineering-GregTech/README.txt

 ====--Immersive Enigneering Gregtech compat--==== Crafttweaker scripts to add recipes from gregtech to immersive engineering

+currently
-currently adds the ore veins from gregtech to the excavator
+ - adds the ore veins from gregtech to the excavator
+ - add ore to crushed ore, crushed ore to dust to the Crusher
+ - add ablity to use the bottling machine to clean crushed ore and dust

 Version 1.12.2